Pravarasena I: Legacy

 Pravarasena's eldest son was Prince Gautamiputra, but he predeceased his father.
 Gautamiputra's son Rudrasena thus succeeded Pravarasena upon the latter's death, with Rudrasena and his descendants forming the "main" branch of the Vakataka dynasty ruling over northern Berar and parts of Madhya Pradesh.
 Another one of Pravarasena's sons, Sarvasena, was likely a viceroy of southern Berar and the Marathwada region of Maharashtra.
 Upon his father's death, Sarvasena founded a branch of the Vakataka dynasty at Vatsagulma (identified with Washim).
 Nothing is known about the branches set up by the other two sons.

 All of the copper plates of the Vakataka rulers begin the family genealogy with Pravarasena instead of Vindhyashakti.
-None of Pravarasena's successors adopted his lofty title of Samrāṭ, instead contenting themselves with the relatively modest title of Mahārāja.
-Pravarasena's unique imperial title, his expansive empire, and his performance of numerous Vedic sacrifices made him stand out as a particularly illustrious ruler in the eyes of posterity.
+None of Pravarasena's successors adopted his title of Samrāṭ, instead contenting themselves with the title of Mahārāja.
+Pravarasena's imperial title, his large empire, and his performance of Vedic sacrifices made him stand out as a ruler in the eyes of posterity.